Cork Greenway: Midleton — Youghal rail trail

+In July 2024, Dáil deputy David Stanton proposed that one side of the disused line be used as a bus corridor.

 Mallow — Fermoy — Dungarvan

 In 2022, the possibility of linking Mallow to the existing Waterford Greenway and Suir blueway was examined.

 Cork Harbour Greenway

 The Cork Harbour Greenway runs from Páirc Uí Chaoimh stadium to Passage West, along the route of the former Cork Electric Tramways and Lighting Company Blackpool — Cork tram line, and Cork, Blackrock and Passage Railway.